MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

-# Restrict calling and the ability to access contacts in Dynamics 365 Remote Assist
+# Restrict calling and the ability to search and access contacts in Dynamics 365 Remote Assist

 [!INCLUDE[private-preview](../includes/private-preview.md)]